scrtdd

 Unit: sec

-The waveform length to store in the disk cache (centered around pick time).
-Although the minimum required waveform length is inferred from the cross-correlation settings (the max between cross-correlation and SNR windows), this option allows to cache to disk a longer window, which become useful to skip the data re-downloading if the cross-correlation settings are changed in the future.
+The waveform length (centered around pick time) to be used for the disk cache.
+Although the required waveform length is inferred from the cross-correlation settings, this option allows for a longer disk-cached trace that is useful if cross-correlation settings are changed in the future.
 Default is 10.

 Note